unoplatform/Uno.Samples/UI/ChatGPT/README.md

     Status = response.IsError ?
 Status.Error : Status.Value
 };

-//Then you can update your message list displayed in the UI thread safe await Messages.UpdateAsync(message);
+//Then you can update your message list displayed in the UI, thread safe await Messages.UpdateAsync(message);
 ...